Heroku Ruby Support

 gem lets the web process serve static assets.

-it will grab it from disk at /public/assets/rails.png
+it grabs it from disk at /public/assets/rails.png

 .